Fault Tolerant Quantum Error Mitigation: Conclusions

 \section{Conclusions}

 The performance of FTQEM demonstrates that fault tolerant operations are important in quantum error mitigation.
 When error detection is performed with non fault-tolerant gates, such as with the non fault-tolerant Hadamard gate in the repetition code, the encoding can make the performance of symmetry-based techniques worse than the unencoded circuit.
 We show analytically, based on a depolarizing noise model, that the non fault-tolerant Hadamard cannot outperform its unencoded self.
-In contrast, for fault-tolerant circuits, concatenation with FTQEM can exponentially decrease the noise to arbitrary levels provided that we are below the FTQEM threshold.
+In contrast, for a family of fault-tolerant circuits, we demonstrated that concatenation with FTQEM can exponentially decrease the noise to arbitrary levels provided that we are below the FTQEM threshold.

-Some interesting open problems are determining the FTQEM threshold for other codes in addition to the repetition code and what the threshold is when the device connectivity requires SWAP gates to be used.
+Some interesting open problems are determining the FTQEM threshold for full quantum codes and what the threshold is when the device connectivity requires SWAP gates to be used.
+For the repetition code, Toffoli and Hadamard may be performed in a error bias preserving manner \cite{Guilland_2019RepCatQubitsForFTQC} via single qubit teleportation \cite{Zhou_2000MethodForQuantLogicGateConst} and the phase basis, but unfortunately the Toffoli implementation requires quantum error correction.
+It may be possible to replace the error correction with mitigation.
 Since FTQEM is based on quantum error correction, FTQEM can be used to slowly transition to fault tolerant quantum computing as quantum hardware improves.